 In this post, I’m going to show you step by step process to stop Google Analytics from tracking your own visits.
 Google Analytics is one of the most important tools to your blog success.
 You can get information about your page views, sessions, total user per day, month or year.
 You can find out which post is driving traffic to your site and which social media account to focus on etc.

 These numbers are very important, to understand your blog progress and to prepare your next move.
 What if the numbers you see in the report are not correct?
 We want the report to display correct numbers of users that visited our site, pages viewed by them.
 If these numbers are not correct then we’ll get a different picture of our blog and end up creating a strategy that might not work for our blog.

 If you are yet to start a blog then check my step by step tutorial to start a blog with SiteGround- the best hosting company.

 Stop Google Analytics from Tracking Your Own Visits

-If you haven’t already installed Google Analytics then check my step by step tutorial to install it and understand few important reports in a very simple language.
+If you haven’t already installed Google Analytics then check my step by step tutorial to install it and understand a few important reports in a very simple language.
 It’s very easy to set up, and it provides robust insights into all aspects of your site’s performance.

 When I started my blog, I was quick to install the Gooogle Analytics to see my stat.
 Believe me, some bloggers are obsessed with stats especially in the beginning and that is why it is important to stop google analytics from tracking your own visits.

-I did few monkey dance after seeing a boost in my stats during my starting days …..I was like OMG, just in few days, my pageview is more than 100 per day.
+I did a few monkey dance after seeing a boost in my stats during my starting days …..I was like OMG, just in a few days, my pageview is more than 100 per day.
 Little did I know that more than half of it was my own visits.